 Aspen Cabin from the back side, up the hill a bit

-Aspen Cabin doesn’t have any amenities, so pack well and be prepared.
-There’s no water, but there is a campground with a pump just a mile or so down the road.
-It was easy to fill up daily there.
-There’s a pit toilet out back, but the Forest Service doesn’t provide toilet paper, so take your own!
-They also don’t provide trash service, so take garbage bags and be prepared to pack it back to Lakeview.
+Aspen Cabin has no amenties, including water, so pack well and be prepared.
+There is a campground with a water pump just a mile or so down the road, and it was easy to fill up daily there.
+There’s an outhouse out back, but the Forest Service doesn’t provide toilet paper, so take your own!
+There’s also no trash service, so take garbage bags and be prepared to pack it back to Lakeview.
 We ended up throwing ours away in a roadside rest stop outside Lakeview.

-Our focus of our adventure was collecting Oregon sunstones.
+And of course, one of the most popular nearby attractions is collecting Oregon sunstones.
 That’s a post of its own, so stay tuned!

 I’m a middle-aged mom of 3-6 and sometimes more, depending on day.
 I’m out of shape and usually exhausted.
-Our favorite summertime activity (and sometimes on dry winter days) is getting outdoors and finding adventure.
+Our favorite summertime activity (and very often on dry winter days) is getting outdoors and finding adventure.